-In a new spreadsheet, make sure that the cursor is placed in the cell in which you want to paste elements.
-Then select Paste Elements to open the following dialog:
+- In a new spreadsheet, select the cell in which you want to paste elements.

-Note that if the dialog has to load a flat, large list of elements (e.g., a large list of direct children for an expanded parent) or when using the Expand All button on a highly complex dimension, the results can still take some time.
+Note: if the dialog has to load a flat, large list of elements (e.g., a large list of direct children for an expanded parent) the results can still take some time.
+This behavior is also common when you use the Expand All button on a highly complex dimension.

 If you have selected one single element, you can click the Paste button.
-The element will be inserted with the function PALO.ESELECT in the spreadsheet cell.
+The element is inserted with the function PALO.ESELECT in the spreadsheet cell.

 With more than one selected element, you can build column titles (Paste vertically) or row titles (Paste horizontally).
 Open the whole dimension with the “++” button: